gokalpacik/HttpClientFactoryExample/README.md

 # HttpClientFactoryExample

 HttpClientFactory was introduced with .NET Core 2.1.
 It's this factory that's used to create and manage instances of HttpClient and the underlying handlers.
-In this demo how to utilize HttpClientFactory with an Named Instance.
+In this demo you can find how to utilize HttpClientFactory with an Named Instance.